The department is home to a high-quality range of programmes in the following broad subject areas:

 - Politics and International Relations

-Our undergraduate courses draw on the expertise of staff within our department as well as specialists in areas from across the University such as from Philosophy, Law, Liberal Arts, Linguistics and Psychology, and beyond.
+Our undergraduate courses draw on the expertise of staff within our department as well as specialists in areas from across the University such as from Philosophy, Law, Linguistics and Psychology, and beyond.

 At postgraduate level, we offer an MA in Politics and International Relations, and we warmly welcome enquiries about postgraduate research.

-We are leading the way in producing creative, dynamic research that makes a difference in the real world.
+We carry out creative, dynamic research that makes a difference in the real world.
 All of our staff are actively engaged in research, engagement and the creation of new knowledge which feeds directly into our programmes.

 We work collaboratively for positive change in the local, national and global community.
 The Department has developed strong external relationships and students have been able to do placements with a wide variety of organisations.
 In some cases this has led to subsequent employment.
 Students are encouraged to be proactive about placements and to seek out their own work experience opportunities within their course; however, a number of staff maintain close links with a range of external organisations and are able to provide advice and assistance.